Spain flag

-Postal codes for Azuaga range from 06920 to 06929 in Extremadura, Badajoz, Campiña Sur, Spain.
-The table below lists ZIP codes and postcodes for places within Azuaga.
+Postal Codes (Códigos postales) for Azuaga range from 06920 to 06929 in Campiña Sur, Badajoz, Extremadura, Spain.
+To find exact Postal Codes and postcodes within Azuaga, choose from the districts below.

 Postal Codes for Places in Azuaga